PrestaShop/prestashop.github.io/news/_posts/releases/2020-04-17-prestashop-1-7-7-0-beta-release.md

 ### Notable technical improvements

 - **Updated PHP support.** Following [our announcement last year](https://build.prestashop.com/news/announcing-end-of-support-for-obsolete-php-versions/), PrestaShop 1.7.7.0 introduces support for PHP 7.3 while dropping support for PHP versions earlier than 7.1.3 for more stability.

-- **Support for emojis.** All database tables are now encoded in utf8bm4 by default, enabling support for emojis both on front and back-office.

 - **Updated jQuery to 3.4.1 everywhere.** Thanks to [jquery migrate](https://github.com/jquery/jquery-migrate), we have been able to upgrade jQuery to the latest version in Back Office as well as Classic & Core theme.